compsocialscience/summer-institute/2026/uyo/apply.md

 <p align='justify'>-1) A Curriculum Vitae (CV)</p>
 <p align='justify'>-2) A brief statement about why you wish to attend SICSS-Nigeria, Uyo 2026 (Not more than 500 words)</p>
 <p align='justify'>-3) Share a writing sample (this could be any piece of writing you own.
 Published or unpublished)</p>
-<p align='justify'>-4) A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant’s competence/potential and availability.</p>
+<p align='justify'>-4) A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant’s competence/potential and availability describing:</p>

- <p align='justify'>describing:</p>

 <p align='justify'>- Your current research</p>
 <p align='justify'>- Why you want to participate in SICSS-Uyo (Not more than 500 words)</p>